My wife asked a great question in 2007.

 Because it doesn't impact your own economic situation, it's easy to look at the things that don't really matter.
 Missouri officials don't have that luxury.
 In an era of shrinking higher education budgets, they have to pick the league that offers the most money and the most security for the longest time.
 There will come a day when taxpayers refuse to subsidize college athletics at public universities, and the schools in the conferences that make the most money will remain strong while the others fade away.

 Consider this move from Missouri's perspective.
 The Big 12 isn't stable now, and the only way it can provide stability in the future is by keeping its membership intact for decades.
 That, obviously, will take decades, and the okie-doke the league pulled last month with West Virginia and Louisville doesn't exactly inspire confidence.
-The SEC is stable now -- though it apparently suffers from the same
+The SEC is stable now -- though it apparently suffers from the same pre-written press release condition as the Big 12 -- and its earning potential isn't about to start going down.
+Faced with the same situation in your own professional life -- a mid-level employee in an uncertain market with a job offer from a strong, stable company -- you wouldn't think twice before accepting.
+Anyone who says otherwise is either a liar or an imbecile.

 The SEC is offering now, just as SI.com offered me a job in December 2007.
 Had I said no, another offer may never have come.
 I took the job.
-Six months later,
+Six months later, The Tampa Tribune eliminated my position.
+Had I not left, I probably would have been laid off.
+If Missouri turned down this offer now, a better one may never have come.

 So the Tigers took it.
 Just as anyone else would have in the same situation.